Therushmorare/alx-backend-python/python-generators-0x00/README.md

+Objective: create a generator that streams rows from an SQL database one by one.

+Instructions:

     Write a python script that seed.py:
         Set up the MySQL database, ALX_prodev with the table user_data with the following fields: